 - Spice it up.
 If you love spicy, you have a few options to kick up the heat: 1) add about 1/4 teaspoon cayenne pepper when adding the other spices, 2) use “hot” hot sauce or salsa, 3) add chopped, pickled jalapeños to the filling, 4) add minced chipotle peppers to the filling, or 5) swap the cheddar cheese for pepper jack.
 Alternatively, you can allow everyone to control the spice level of their own portion by offering hot sauce or “hot” salsa as a topping option.

-This Mexican lasagna recipe is hearty enough to serve on its own and doesn’t really need any sides, especially if you load it up with toppings!
+This dinner is hearty enough to serve on its own and doesn’t really need any sides, especially if you load it up with toppings!
 However, sometimes I make a light, fresh green salad with chopped tomato, diced avocado and this chipotle ranch.
 Just don’t forget the homemade salsa and skinny margarita!

 This taco lasagna is pretty amazing all on its own, but just like all good Mexican food, whether it’s tacos, burritos, fajitas, tortilla soup, or enchiladas, they are even better with toppings!
 You can even create a topping bar and then let everyone choose their favorites!
 Here’s some ideas: